nacloos/similarity-repository/README.md

 ### Registering New Measures

-You can register new measures locally and use them as any other measure.
+You can register new measures locally and use them as any other measure in the package.
 For example, to register a function:

 ```python